 Towards results from this toy model, consider first the sequence of decisions before the May 2008 change.
-Since the buyer derives value from being rated well, the typical seller S can opportunistically condition his rating on the buyer's rating observed by him, by giving a negative mark if the buyer does so.
-(Recall in this context that the anonymous DSR cannot be given without a non-anonymous classical rating.)
+Since the buyer derives value from being rated well, seller S can opportunistically condition his rating on the buyer's rating observed by him, by giving a negative mark if the buyer does so.
+Recall that the anonymous DSR cannot be given without a non-anonymous classical rating.
 Retaliation by the seller implies that a buyer with strong reputational concerns is captive to the seller's rating, and thus forced to rate S positively in the classic feedback necessarily preceding the DSR, no matter the seller's decisions taken before.
-In this case, if nature selects q_l , the seller, being opportunistic, can shirk with probability 1 on the buyer, by offering the low quality good at high price p_h and by not taking any effort to deliver the good-yet still receive a positive contribution to his reputation capital.
+In this case, if nature selects q_l , the opportunistic seller can shirk with probability 1 on the buyer, by offering the low quality good at high price p_h and by not taking any effort to deliver the good-yet still receives a positive contribution to his reputation capital.

 By contrast, with eBay's change in the rating mechanism effective May 2008, even the buyer with reputational concerns can give an unbiased negative rating without fearing retaliation.
-There is abundant evidence that a seller, who intends to stay in the market, must be very concerned with his reputation because he can sell more rapidly, and at higher price.
-The May 2008 change then implies that such a seller must accurately describe the item even if of low quality and quote an appropriately low price.
-Towards obtaining a positive mark by the buyer that does not negatively influence his reputation capital, he must also take effort in delivering the item.
-With the assumptions made above, this implies a stage payoff $p_l - c_H < 0$ for the high effort cost seller.
+There is abundant evidence that a seller, who intends to stay in the market, must be very concerned with his reputation because he can sell more rapidly, and at higher prices.
+The May 2008 change then implies that such a seller tends to accurately describe the item even if of low quality; to then quote an appropriately low price; and to take effort in delivering the item.
+All of this results in good buyer marks and consequently an increase in the seller's reputation capital.
+Hence, with the May 2008 change, the seller intending to stay in the market is incentivized to behave properly: if nature has selected the good to be of low quality, he announces it properly and wages high effort towards its delivery, implying a stage payoff $p_l - \bar{e}$ that possibly is even negative.

 Consider now the special case of a seller who is endowed with low reputation capital before the May 2008 change.
-He faces two alternatives: either to exit the market-but before then profitably depleting his reputation capital, by shirking, i.e. selling the low quality good at high price and by not providing costly effort towards delivery, resulting in payoff $p_h > 0$; or alternatively to forego that short run rent and to continue operating in the market -but then to provide goods in a way that his reputation capital increases very strongly even if his stage pay off is negative, because this allows him to to sell high quality goods at high price later on.
+He faces two alternatives: either to exit the market-but before then profitably depleting his reputation capital, by shirking, i.e. selling the low quality good at high price and by not providing costly effort towards delivery, resulting in payoff $p_h > 0$; or alternatively to forego that short run rent and to continue operating in the market -but then to provide goods in a way that his reputation capital increases very strongly, resulting in a possibly negative payoff $p_l - \bar{e}$, which later on allows him to increase his price for any delivered good without losing the buyer.

-In all, on the basis of this toy model, the May 2008 change results in two main effects: first, a reduction in moral hazard exercised by sellers who intend to stay in the market; and second, a reduction in adverse selection exercised by the exit of poorly rated sellers.
+In all, on the basis of this toy model, the May 2008 change results in two main effects: first, a reduction in moral hazard exercised by sellers who intend to stay in the market; and second, a reduction in adverse selection exercised by poorly rated sellers.
 Moral hazard is reduced via an increasingly accurate item description and increased delivery effort of the sellers remaining in the market and results in an improved buyer evaluation; adverse selection is improved via an increase in the exit rate of sellers poorly rated before the May 2008 change.
-Alternatively, if the poorly rated sellers continue to stay in the market, we should see an above average contribution to the reduction in moral hazard, towards an improvement in their reputation capital.26
+Alternatively, if these sellers continue to stay in the market, we should see a stronger than average contribution to the reduction in moral hazard, towards an improvement in their reputation capital.24